mandag 30. september 2019

 avatar :)

 With Alan behind the music and Glenn Slater with the lyrics.
 In January 2015 Menken joined Galavant, an ABC-TV series.
 This fairy-tale comedy was written by Dan Fogelman and lyrics by Glenn Slater.
 King Richard, a despotic ruler steals the rapturous Madalena, the love of Prince Galavant's life.
 Galavant, seeking revenge is appalled to find that Madalena has decided she actually prefers the King's wealth and power to Galavant's affections.
 In 2017 he wrote the song Strange Sensation for Holmes & Watson.
 As of 2019, Menken is reuniting with his Newsies creators Jack Feldman and Harvey Fierstein to develop a new musical called Greetings from Niagara Falls.
 A reading was held in January 2019.
 However, there is no word on future plans for the project at this time.
 As for TV series, in 2020 he wrote the song Spoiler Alert for Central Park and Star Spangled Man with David Zippel for The Falcon and the Soldier.
 In 2020 Alan and Slater were working on an musical adaptation of George Orwell`s The Animal Farm.
+However, Menken happened to work for Disney properties that has no relation to any movies.
+For Tokyo DisneySea, he wrote an original song called Compass of Your Heart.
+For Sindbad’s Storybook Voyage.
+As well as an unproduced stage musical based on the story of The Snow Queen, long before it became Frozen.

 Alan`s Resume From His Works With Howard Ashman to The Disney Animated Features